Saturday Night (musical)

-Saturday Night is a 1955 musical with music and lyrics by Stephen Sondheim, and a book by Julius J. Epstein, based on the play, Front Porch in Flatbush, written by Epstein and his brother Philip.
+Saturday Night is a 1955 musical with music and lyrics by Stephen Sondheim and a book by Julius J. Epstein, based on the play, Front Porch in Flatbush, written by Epstein and his brother Philip.

 The first professional musical written by Stephen Sondheim, Saturday Night was intended to open on Broadway in 1955; however, after the sudden death of its lead producer, the show was shelved.
-Sondheim then went on to make his professional premiere in 1957, as the lyricist for West Side Story.
+Sondheim instead made his professional premiere in 1957 as the lyricist for West Side Story.

 Following a student production, Saturday Night was staged at the Bridewell Theatre, London in 1997 and then in Chicago in 1999 and Off-Broadway in 2000.
 The musical also ran in the West End in 2009.

 Background

-Saturday Night was scheduled to open in the 1954-55 Broadway season.
+Saturday Night was scheduled to open in the 1954–55 Broadway season.
 Announcements of the production appeared in The New York Times, and auditions were held in mid-1955, following some revisions to the music brought about by backers' auditions.
 In the summer of 1955, it appeared that Saturday Night would be Sondheim's musical debut on Broadway that fall.
 However, in August 1955, lead producer Lemuel Ayers died, leaving the production with little morale and even less cash.
-The production was scrapped, and the musical material shelved.
+The production was scrapped, and the musical material was shelved.

 The show nearly made it to Broadway in 1960, after Jule Styne decided to revive it after working with Sondheim on Gypsy.
 However, during the audition process, Sondheim halted proceedings due to feeling that his compositional level had outstripped what he had written six years previously.
 Although a handful of songs from the musical have appeared in revues and on Sondheim compilation albums, the score as a whole went unperformed until 1997.